almighty059/acinfinityhomeassistantcard/README.md

 # AC Infinity Home Assistant Card

 This is my first repository so forgive me if I'm doing it wrong.

-I basically made four folders with the code I used for my Home Assistant card.
+I basically made five folders with the code I used for my Home Assistant card.
 I use the card two different ways, as a popup card and as a regular card.
-The reason is I have a page with a shortened dashboard card (which I do not show the code for).
-It's basically the same dashboardcard but shortened to only show the three gauges and the click for popup function.
-You could obviouosly change it on how you see fit.
-The reason I use the decluttering card is because I have more than one AC Infinity controller so the declutterring card allows me to write the code once and then send variables to it depending on which one I use.
-I use several custom cards.
-Below is a list of the custom cards I used.
+The reason I have the popup uis because I originally had a dashboard view with a lot of other information on it so I setup the AC Infinity card to operate as a popup.
+I still have that dashboard view but I also now have a dashboard view with both my AC Infinity controllers in a side-by-side view for comparision.
+I change things as I need them or as I feel I don't need them which is why you might see something repetitive like the control for the max or on level of a device.
+I have both a bar slider and a number box because I'm trying out both to see which one I like more.

+The reason I use the decluttering card is because I have more than one AC Infinity controller and also because of the multiple ports on the AC Infinity controller.
+The decluttering card helps with both.
+So if I purchased another controller or the controller that has the 8 ports I could just change the amount of tabs and then send a specific variable to the declutterring card.
+You'll notice I use the same naming convention for my device tent_001_port_001 or tent_002_port_002.
+I did not use the type of device connected because I often changed them and it was easier to use a general term for each and just remember which each one was.
+That could easily be changed though by changing the name of each tab of the custom tab card.

+The button templates were also used to cutdown on the amount of code.
+If one vriable needs to be changed I change it in the code after I call the template because it overides the template.
+The default button template is a template I use throughout my entire dashboard for all my views.
+It works with the dark theme that I'm using.
+You might need to adjust that to fit your dashboard theme.
+This is also true with my use of several different type of stack cards.
+The different cards produced different results for me when it came to the border or background so I used the cards that worked for me for that particular secion.

+The template sensors are in my configuration yaml.
+I actually have use the `template: !include templates.yaml` function in my main config file to point to a `templates.yaml` file that has all of the templates I use for my entire dashboard.
+That is why they begin with `sensor` and not `template`.
+The templates were needed to properly help display whether devices were ON or OFF or whether they were PLUGGED IN or UNPLUGGED.

 ## Custom Cards:
 Custom Button Card: https://github.com/custom-cards/button-card